Kyon9x/vn-wealthfolio/docusaurus/docs/development/overview.md

 # Development Overview

-This guide provides an overview of the Wealthfolio development environment and common workflows.
+This guide provides an overview of the WealthVN development environment and common workflows.

 ## Prerequisites